OR I DID IT SOLO DESPITE THE ODDS! BRAVO TO ME!!

 The day was GLORIOUS!
 Clear and bright without the persistent clouds that are normally lurking, so my luck was truly in.

-ALERT: I later found out a woman of my age fell off one section and broke her leg very badly along with other terrible injuries.
+ALERT: I later found out a woman of my age, was pushed off one section and broke legs and arms very badly along with other terrible injuries.
 She had a whopping 50,000 dollar bill to be patched up until she could return home and wasn’t allowed to leave Peru until she paid up.
 Apparently she maxed out all her cards to get home.
 Obviously they were not prepared to wait for her insurance to come through.
 Another old Japanese couple had to be carried down by staff when it all became too much for them.
 I have a photo but it seems cruel now.

 I will bore you with some Inca facts later but this place just deserves respect and wonder.
 You really must see it.
 It’s a pain to get to but……